micahwierenga/sei-cc-7-project-2-issues/README.md

 ### 1. Look through the previous submissions to see if one is relevant to your issue.

-### 2. If no issue is relevant, submit a new issue with the following elements:
+### 2. If no issue is relevant, submit a new issue (use the Issues tab above) with the following elements:

 - Describe the issue.